Revision 23-3; Effective July 1, 2023

 - does not include a request for programs different from programs currently received by the applicant; and

-- is not needed for a redetermination.
+- is not needed to process a redetermination.

-Educator Expenses — Expenses for which educators, kindergarten through grade 12 teachers, counselors, principals, or aides can receive a federal income tax deduction.
-Qualified expenses include purchased books, supplies, equipment, and other classroom materials.
+Educator Expenses — Expenses for which educators, kindergarten through grade 12 teachers, counselors, principals or aides can receive a federal income tax deduction.
+Qualified expenses include purchased books, supplies, equipment and other classroom materials.

 Electronic Benefit Transfer (EBT) — A system that uses electronic technology to complete some of a benefit program's functional requirements.
 EBT involves computers, a variety of cards or types of cards, electronic funds transfer techniques, automated teller machines (ATMs), point-of-sale terminals or other types of terminals, and software to complete the EBT process without the loss of program integrity or individual confidentiality.

 Electronic Benefit Transfer (EBT) Account — A benefit account established by the EBT system where HHSC deposits the household's benefits.
 There are three types of benefit accounts:

 - an account that contains the household's Supplemental Nutrition Assistance Program (SNAP) food benefits;

 - an account that contains the household's Temporary Assistance for Needy Families (TANF) cash grant amount; or

 The person or their representative uses the Lone Star Card and a personal identification number (PIN) to access benefits in the account.